What are the Different Types of Drama – And Their Value

 Mood & Atmosphere Creation

 Visual elements such as colour schemes, shapes, and patterns can evoke emotions in the audience.
 They may include tension and unease or joy and serenity.
-This can be crucial for dramas that rely on atmospheric immersion.
+This is crucial for dramas that rely on atmospheric immersion.

 Character Development & Narrative Enhancement